trinidadgithub/IaC/README.md

 # Project Overview

-This repository contains a collection of infrastructure-as-code (IaC) projects and related tools for deploying and managing various services on AWS.
+This repository contains a collection of infrastructure-as-code (IaC) projects and related tools for deploying and managing various services.
 Each directory represents a specific area of focus, leveraging technologies such as Docker, Terraform, Helm, and Kubernetes.
 Below is a breakdown of each component:

 ## Directory Structure